grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

 [//TODO]:<> (Upgrade grafana image version to latest dev containing the changes)

-1. Install Grafana in the same Kubernetes cluster.
+1. Install Grafana in the same Kubernetes cluster where you installed Phlare.

    ```
    helm upgrade -n phlare-test --install grafana grafana/grafana \